· News · Travel · Food · Arts · Sciences · Sports · Advice · Religion · Life · Greensboro ·

 Image

-Let me explain this is one of my proudest recipes.
-Created from scratch this is a Mexican Restaurant quality style recipe for Chimichangas.
+As one of Greensboring's most popular recipes, this, the world's best bacon Chimichanga recipe is a scratch made Mexican Restaurant quality style recipe for Chimichangas.
 What are Chimichangas you ask?
 Basically they're a deep-fried Mexican dish, but my recipe will take it to another level.
 I guarantee you've never, ever tasted anything as good as these.
-I won't kid you, deep frying anything can't be good, but If you've been saving your fat calories for a taste bud adventure this is the recipe ride you want to take.
-If you won't to impress your friends with your worldly cooking skills, I can guarantee this Mexican food recipe will impress.
+I won't kid you, deep frying anything can't be good, (there is now a healthy version below too) but If you've been saving your fat calories for a taste bud adventure this is the recipe ride you want to take.
+If you want to impress your friends with your worldly cooking skills, then I can guarantee this Mexican food chimichanga recipe will definitely impress.

 Here's how to make my World Famous Chimichangas